 Innovative Software, Unique Controller

 The Model 725 hardware controller can operate in stand-alone mode or via computer control.
-The computer control system uses its own user-friendly software, timerPRO or LabView,™ both tested and proven in many experiments. timerPRO makes it easy to create sophisticated control schemes from your PC.
-With the Model 725 linked to your computer, you’ll quickly program, refine and expand experiments.
+The computer control system uses its own user-friendly software, timerPRO or LabVIEW,™ both tested and proven in many experiments. timerPRO makes it easy to create sophisticated control schemes from your PC.
+With the Model 725 linked to your computer, you will quickly program, refine and expand experiments.
 Using stand-alone mode, you can store and recall up to 64 complete settings, then trigger and monitor an experiment from the Model 725’s front panel.
-You’ll have the flexibility to design experiments offline, then to embed the controller in your test environment for “set and forget” operation.
-The firmware in the Model 725 is field upgradeable, allowing access to new timing modes and capabilities as they become available. timerPRO’s opening window summarizes the settings and lets you alter them.
+You will have the flexibility to design experiments offline, then to embed the controller in your test environment for “set and forget” operation.
+The firmware in the Model 725 is field upgradeable, allowing access to new timing modes and capabilities as they become available. timerPRO’s opening window summarizes the settings and lets you configure them.

 Complex Timing Sequences with Digital Delays

-uses a single or dual trigger with a common clock to synchronize multiple events and cannot be re-triggered until the completion of the longest timed event.
-The Model 725 addresses a matrix of timing issues with 8 triggers, 8 timers and 8 outputs.
+uses a single or dual trigger with a common clock to synchronize multiple events.
+It cannot be re-triggered until the completion of the longest timed event.
+The Model 725 addresses a matrix of timing issues with eight triggers, eight timers and eight outputs.
 The triggering of each of these timers is independent of the other timers.
 The triggers can be logical combinations of inputs and outputs – AND’s, OR’s, XOR’s and Negated.
-Also any number of timers can be triggered together to function as a traditional multi-channel digital delay generator with sub-uS timing.
+Also any number of timers can be triggered together to function as a traditional multi-channel digital delay generator with sub-?s timing.

 Some applications examples